Authentic Lessons for 21st Century Learning

 Explore

 Display slide 6.
 Explain to participants that they now have some time to explore existing Makerspaces on their own.
-You can give participants the choice of searching Makerspace images and recording what they notice or print and pass out the article Designing a School Makerspace for them to read and record observations.
+You can give participants the choice of searching Makerspace images and recording what they notice or print and pass out the article Designing a School Makerspace (see link in Materials above) for them to read and record observations.

 On each table make sure to have 6 different colors of sticky notes.
 Ask participants to find a different color note from the rest of the people at their table.
 Have them record what they notice about Makerspaces on their sticky notes.

-Once participants have had time to explore the resources and record their observations, display slide 7 and ask them to stand and find others with the same color sticky note as themselves to talk about what they noticed.
+Once participants have had time to explore the resources and record their observations, display slide 7 and ask them to stand and find others with the same color sticky note as they do to talk about what they noticed.

 Explain